www.pineapplefish56.net

 When the world seems to shine like you've had too much wine, you're in love.'

-Well, a LOST line from one of the verses has been discovered, through exhaustive research
+Some LOST lines from the verses has been discovered, through exhaustive research

 and pouring over old manuscripts and documents, and listening to many old recordings.

-"When you swim in the sea and an eel bites you knee, that's a moray."
+"When you swim in the sea and an eel bites your knee...
+That's a Moray.

 ...